Management Committee

 University of Canterbury

-Connon Andrews (Coastal News and Special Publications Coordinator)
+Connon Andrews (Coastal News & Special Publications Coordinator)

 Email: connon.andrews [at] niwa.co.nz